nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

     * 4b2.
 ContaX shows the expected allowed values.
     * Use case ends.<br>&nbsp;

 * 5a.
-ContaX cannot find the requested person to delete.
+ContaX cannot find the requested person to edit.
     * 5a1.
 ContaX shows an error message indicating that no such person exists.
     * Use case ends.<br>&nbsp;

 * 5b.
-The person already exists.
+ContaX detects that a person with the same name already exists.
     * 5b1.
 ContaX shows an error message indicating that the person already exists.
     * Use case ends.<br>&nbsp;